neiljdo/haskell-playground/category-theory-for-programmers/ch01/README.md

-# Category: The Essence of Composition
+# 1 Category: The Essence of Composition

-## Definitions
+## 1.1 Arrows as functions

 A **category** is a collection of *objects* and *arrows* (or *morphisms*) between objects.